-On Thursday 9 March 2017, our founder, professor Nana Araba Apt passed away.
+On Thursday 9 March 2017, CofA lost its mentor, friend and role model, professor Nana Araba Apt.
 She was one of the three ‘Founding Mothers’ of College for Ama (CofA).
-The news that we no longer have our mentor, friend and role model among us came as a great shock to us all.

-Andrea Opoku-Dwamenah, who chairs the CofA board spoke on behalf of us all: “Nana will be sorely missed by those of us who had the pleasure of knowing and working with her through the CoFA Foundation.
+Andrea Opoku-Dwamenah, chair of the College for Ama board spoke on behalf of the CofA community: “Nana will be sorely missed by those of us who had the pleasure of knowing and working with her through the CoFA Foundation.
 There may be no greater tribute to Nana's success than the fact that hundreds of girls in Ghana are living their true potential and breaking barriers because of CoFA.”

 She concluded: “Nana's spirit will forever be the CofA Foundation; we will work tirelessly to ensure her legacy lives on.”